 - Equip students with new skills, broader perspectives, and an appreciation of cultural differences.

 - Foster a sense of global awareness by exploring the role students can play in the global community.

 - Experience the increasing interdependence of the U.S. and other countries with an international dimension and a global perspective.

-SUA’s goal is to provide students with the opportunity to develop the knowledge, skills, experiences and attitudes in order to prepare them for the global society of the 21st century.
+SUA’s goal is to provide students with the opportunity to develop the knowledge, skills, experiences and attitudes necessary to prepare them for the global society of the 21st century.
 We truly believe that Study Abroad is one of the most effective ways to accomplish these goals.